derickschaefer/stcw-coverage-assistant/readme.txt

 * Full i18n/translation readiness

 == Upgrade Notice ==

+= 1.1.0 =
+**Breaking change:** WP-CLI command namespace has been refactored to `wp scw-coverage` for consistency with the parent plugin and upcoming companion plugins.
+If you use CLI automation or scripts, you must update existing commands to the new namespace.

 = 1.0.6 =
 Major update: New GUI crawler for browser-based batch caching!
 Unlocks at 65% coverage with adaptive throttling.
 Also includes WP-CLI commands for automation.